Find Reliable Furnace Repair Technicians Near Me

 Blower Motor

-The blower motor is the part responsible for circulating the heated air throughout the house.
+The blower motor is the component in a furnace responsible for circulating the heated air throughout the house.
 It draws air in, pushes it across the heat exchanger, and then forces the warmed air through the ductwork to heat your home.

 Burner

 The burner is the component that produces the flame or heat to generate heat.
-A malfunctioning burner will greatly affect your system's performance.
+It plays a critical role in the overall heating process.

 Pilot Light/Ignition System

 Older furnaces use a pilot light, a small, continuous flame, to ignite the burner when the thermostat calls for heat.
-Modern furnaces usually have electronic ignition systems, which are more reliable and efficient.
+Modern furnaces usually have electronic ignition systems, that don't require a constant flame.
 Problems with the pilot light or ignition system are common causes of furnace malfunctions.

 Thermostat